 Who can legally play the NC Lottery?

 You must be at least 18 years old to purchase lottery tickets in North Carolina.
 When buying them at retailers, you may need to show identification to prove your age.
-When buying North Carolina Lottery tickets online, you’ll also have to provide personal information to prove you are at least 18.
+When buying North Carolina Lottery tickets online, you must also provide personal information to prove you are at least 18.

 Note that you don’t have to be a North Carolina resident to play the lottery in the state.
 Visitors can, too.
 You will, however, have to be within state lines to purchase NC Lottery tickets online.
 You cannot buy tickets while using a VPN or remote desktop software or have any other settings on your device that might alter or hide your location.